gamemann/Packet-Flooder/README.md

 # Packet Flooder
 ## Description
 This is an improved version of my UDP Sender [program](https://github.com/gamemann/UDP-Sender).
-However, this program also supports TCP and ICMP packets.
-The source IP is completely randomized/spoofed each time a packet is sent.
+This program now supports both TCP and ICMP packets and it's also **a lot** faster than the original UDP Sender program due to threading improvements.

 ## Why Did I Make This?
 I've been learning how to mitigate TCP-related attacks recently and decided to make a TCP SYN flood tool.
 Since I was planning to rewrite my UDP Sender program anyways, I decided to create a program that does both UDP and TCP (SYN) floods.